Kaushal28/SDE-Interview-Resources/Common Interview Questions.md

 print(to_append(42))
 ```

-This would print `[12]` and `[12, 42]` because default values are binded at the time of function definition instead of function execution in python.
-Here are the references: https://stackoverflow.com/q/1132941/5353128
+This would print `[12]` and `[12, 42]` because default values are evaluated at the time of function definition instead of function execution in python.
+Here are the references: https://stackoverflow.com/q/1132941/5353128, https://web.archive.org/web/20200221224620/http://effbot.org/zone/default-values.htm

 59.